 You, as an adult, may know how to prepare for divorce, and are completely ready, but how are you going to break it to the kids?
 Once you learn to prepare yourself for divorce, you need to be gentle but realistic when you tell your kids that their parents are no longer in love with each other.

 We know divorce is difficult to go through, so here we’re giving you some steps to take when preparing for divorce that can lighten your burden by just a little bit.

 We were two different people – as distinct as chalk and cheese.
 The only thread that connected us was our two wonderful kids and THAT is never a good enough reason to stay in an unhappy marriage.
 It’s an illusion most couples feed themselves to hide the truth.

 The decision to leave was not hard, the hardest part was how to leave – in other words, how to break a family with minimum collateral damage.
 I needed to prepare my kids (one a teenager, the other in pre-teens) emotionally and mentally.
-You should know beforehand how to talk to your kids about divorce, without scaring them.
+Having been through that wringer, I have only one piece of advice to offer to anyone in my shoes: you should have a plan figured out about how to talk to your kids about divorce without scaring them.

-Preparing them was also a catalytic way of preparing my own self (which I only realise in hindsight now).
+Preparing them was also a catalytic way of preparing myself (which I only realize in hindsight now).
 At that point, all I knew was that I had to arm them well to face this upheaval with courage, strength and sensitivity and teach them not to be afraid of being vulnerable.